Innovation and Entrepreneurship in Europe: Business Models and Financing Models

 Costs

-The Student Fee applies to all students currently enrolled in a Bachelor, Master or PhD programme and to 'Fresh Alumni' of any of these programmes.
-If this applies to you and you therefore believe that you are eligible for the discounted student fee, please include this in your motivation.
+If this applies to you and you therefore believe that you are eligible for this fee, please include this in your motivation when applying for this course.

 Additional information